abdulrhman-dev/extremely-basic-graphing-tool/README.md

 ## What is this?
-This is a basic graphing tool made with p5.js that can graph basic numbers.
+This is a basic graphing tool made with p5.js that can graph basic functions.

 **Note:**
 * This graphing tool doesn't have a visble numberline.